TosbackCgusBridge-Bot/CGUs-versions/Fandango/Privacy Policy.md

 *   Movie News Featured Movie News

     *   'Frozen II': Meet the New Characters Read More
-    *   Today in Movie Culture: Imagining ‘Joker’ as a 1970s Movie, What If Clint Eastwood Starred in ‘Gemini Man’ and More Read More
+    *   Today in Movie Culture: The History of the Joker, Spotlight on ‘Joker’ Actress Frances Conroy and More Read More
     *   Next 3 Major Animated Movies: 'The Addams Family,' 'Frozen II,' 'Spies in Disguise' Read More

     Explore Content